fsuels/studio/README.md

 - Avoid including large libraries in the initial bundle; load them only on pages that need them.
 - Run Lighthouse against a production build to measure real-world performance.
 - Keep development-only dependencies out of client-side code.
-- Consider profiling with Next.js `ANALYZE=true` to inspect bundle sizes.
+- Consider profiling with Next.js `npm run analyze` to inspect bundle sizes.

 ## Reducing Unused JavaScript

-- Run `ANALYZE=true npm run build` to view the size of each client bundle and identify heavy modules.
+- Run `npm run analyze` to view the size of each client bundle and identify heavy modules.
+- Replace the heavy `@sentry/nextjs` integration with lightweight `@sentry/react` and `@sentry/browser` to trim unused tracing code.
 - Convert infrequently used components such as `Header`, `StickyFilterBar` and landing page sections to `next/dynamic` imports so they load only when rendered.
 - Move rarely needed imports out of `app/layout.tsx` and page-level layouts to avoid pulling them into every page's bundle.
 - Import components directly inside the pages that need them instead of in `_app` or root layouts when possible.